 Figure 4.1 OSCM oscillation frequency

-5. Mixed Decay control
+5. Mixed Decay Control

-The TB67H400A has the constant current control of Mixed Decay Mode.

-In the case of constant current control, the rate of Mixed Decay Mode which determines current Ripple is fixed to 37.5%.
+This product has the constant current control of the Mixed Decay Mode.
+In the case of constant current control, the rate of the Mixed Decay Mode which determines current Ripple is fixed to 37.5%.